CompBioAsia/OpenMM-md-run/README.md

 ## Instructions

-Clone this repo then execute `run_notebook.sh`.
+Clone this repo then:

+* If you are NOT using the CBA Jupyterhub, execute `run_notebook.sh`.
 This will install everything required and then launch the notebook.
+* if you ARE using the CBA Jupyterhub, just open the file `Openmm-mdm-run.ipynb`.

 ## Author